-Discard after a double down means that a player is allowed to throw out his cards after committing to the bet.
-In these instances, the house usually returns a portion of the total bet amount back to the player.
+Discarding after a double down means a player can throw out his cards after committing to the bet.
+In these instances, the house usually returns a portion of the total bet amount to the player.

 That said, not many casinos offer this gameplay as it puts a player in a position of strength, which could work to the detriment of the casino.

 A double-down blackjack is a fantastic strategy to use to boost your bankroll.
 It must be used with caution, however, and must never be used to chase your losses.
 Good luck!